-The primary goal of the story is – to serve as a wake-up call, so you do not have to be a character in the play of – Phishing mail attack!
+The primary goal of the current little story is, to serve as a wake-up call, so you do not have to be a character in the Theater show of – Phishing mail attack!

 Article table of content | Click to expand

 Dealing with Spoof and Phishing mail attacks | Article Series

 - Dealing with a Spoof mail attack and Phishing mail attacks | a little story with a sad end | Part 1#9